datastax/dsbulk/manual/settings.md

 The directory where all log files will be stored.

 Note that this must be a path pointing to a writable directory.
+URLs are not accepted here (not even `file:/` URLs).

 Log files for a specific run will be located in a sub-directory inside the directory specified here.
 Each run generates a sub-directory identified by an "operation ID', which is basically a timestamp in the format: `yyyy_MM_dd_HH_mm_ss_nnnnnnnnn`.